Nebraska Public Media: Radio stations

 K209FS went off the air in July 2023 due to the dismantling of its broadcast tower.
 NPM is seeking a new location for the translator but ultimately will replace it with a higher-power station, KUNE-FM.
+Later, NPM would sell the K209FS translator to My Bridge Radio and relocate the frequency to 88.1 to allow for sign on of 89.9 KHUY Schuyler, which will also be the parent station of the new translator broadcast.

 Programming

 Although Nebraska Public Media provides PBS programming, it also produces original programs, such as: